 }

-If your resource has a get verb you can call it also directly:
+If your resource has a get verb, you can call it directly:

 > curl localhost:8001/apis/apps/v1/namespaces/default/statefulsets/minitube-nats

-There’s a lot of interesting information there about Kubernetes internals.
-The point of this post is not to deep dive, but simply to give you idea what hides below the surface.
+There’s a lot of interesting information about Kubernetes internals hidden there.
+This post isn’t a deep dive, but simply shows you what exists below the surface.

-When you handle your yaml configuration files, you’re really just managing a json payload, that is only a UI for the go structs used internally.
+When you manage YAML configuration files, you’re really just managing a JSON payload with a UI for the Go structs used internally.

 Resources

-Proxying the API server and navigating through their endpoints is not the easiest way to get information about what resources you have available and how you can configure them.
-There’s an extension to kubectl which makes that much easier:
+Proxying the API server and navigating through endpoints isn’t the easiest way to get information about available resources and how to configure them.
+There’s a kubectl extension that makes this much easier:

 > kubectl api-resources